On space-like generalized constant ratio hypersufaces in Minkowski spaces: Introduction

 \section{Introduction}

-The theory of (semi-) Riemannian submanifolds in (semi-) Euclidean spaces is a very active research field which have been recently interesting for mathematicians.
+The theory of semi-Riemannian submanifolds of semi-Euclidean spaces is a very active research field.
 In particular, problems related with position vector of submanifolds have cough interest of many geometers so far.
-In this direction, the notion of constant ratio submanifolds in Euclidean spaces if firstly introduced by B.-Y. Chen in \cite{ChenCRSurf2001},obtained independently by K. Boyadzhiev in \cite{Boyadzhiev2007}.
+In this direction, the notion of constant ratio submanifolds in Euclidean spaces was firstly introduced by B.-Y. Chen in \cite{ChenCRSurf2001}(see also \cite{Boyadzhiev2007}).
 By the definition, a submanifold of Euclidean space is said to be of \textit{constant ratio} if the ratio of the length of the tangential and normal components of its position vector is constant.
-It is well known that constant ratio submanifolds are related to the study of the Riemannian convolution manifolds initiated in \cite{ChenCRSurf2002,ChenCRSurf}.

-Let $M$ be a surface in the Euclidean 3-space, $x$ its position vector and $ \theta$ denote the angle function between $x$ and the unit normal vector field of $M$.
+Let $M$ be a hypersurface in the Euclidean $\mathbb E^{n+1}$ with the position vector $x$ and $ \theta$ denote the angle function between $x$ and the unit normal vector field $N$ of $M$.
 If the tangential part $x^T$ of $x$ is one of its principal directions, then $M$ is said to be a generalized constant ratio (GCR) surface, \cite{YuFu2014GCRS}.
-One can show that being GCR of $M$ is equivalent to $Y(\theta)=0$, whenever $Y$ is a tangent vector field orthogonal to $x$ (see \cite{YuFu2014GCRS}).
-Note that $M$ is a CR surface if and only if it is a GCR surface satisfying $x^T(\theta)=0$.
-Furthermore, if the ambient space is Euclidean, being generalized constant ratio of a surface is equivalent to having canonical principal direction (CPD) (see \cite[Theorem 1]{YuFu2014GCRS}).
-Also surfaces with CPD on 3-dimensional Riemannian manifolds were studied in some articles appeared recently, \cite {DFJvK2009, DMuntNistr2009, YuFu2014GCRS,MunteanuNistor2011,Nistor2013,TurgayGCRHypEucl} .
-For example, in \cite{DFJvK2009} and \cite{DMuntNistr2009} authors obtained the classification of surfaces with canonical principal direction in the spaces $\mathbb{S}^{2}\times \mathbb{R}$ and $\mathbb{H}^{2}\times \mathbb{R}$, respectively.
+One can show that being GCR of $M$ is equivalent to $Y(\theta)=0$, whenever $Y$ is a tangent vector field orthogonal to $x$, \cite{YuFu2014GCRS}.
+Note that $M$ is a CR hypersurface if and only if it is a GCR surface satisfying $x^T(\theta)=0$.